Looked After Children Service

 - Foster Care – This is where you live with a carer in their home.

-- Residential Home – Where severall young people who are also in care live together and are looked after by support workers.
+- Residential Home – Where several young people who are also in care live together and are looked after 24/7 by support workers.

-- Support accommodation – Where serval young people, usually age 16 years and over, live together and are supported by staff in order to prepare them for independence.
+- Support/Semi-Independent Accommodation (SIA) – Where several young people, usually age 16 years and over, live together and are provided with various levels of support by staff in order to prepare them for independence.

 EWMHS – This stands for the Emotional Wellbeing and Mental Health Service.
 This service offers mental health and emotional support for those up to the age if 18 who are living in Essex.

-Statutory Review Meetings- This meeting includes you, your family, social worker, health, education and other professionals involved in your life to discuss how things are going for you and to make sure that the care plan meets your needs.
+Statutory Review Meetings (LAC Review) – This meeting includes you, your Family, Social Worker, Health, Education and other Professionals involved in your life to discuss how things are going for you and to make sure that the care plan meets your needs.

-Independent Reviewing Officer- Or IROs are responsible for making sure that you are looked after in the best way possible.
-They work for the council but are independent of your social worker.
-They chair your Statutory Review meetings and make sure that you care plan meets your needs.
+Independent Reviewing Officer – Or IROs are responsible for making sure that you are ‘looked after’ in the best way possible.
+They work for the Council but are independent of your Social worker.
+They chair your Statutory Review meetings and make sure that your care plan meets your needs.
 You will have your first meeting when you first come into care, then 3 months following this and then they usually take place every 6 months.

 Children and Young People in care have the right to confidentiality.
-Your doctor or Nurse will discuss this with you and information will only be shared in the Health Care Plan with your consent.
+Your Doctor or Nurse will discuss this with you and information will only be shared in the care plan with your consent.
 We would only pass on information in order to protect you or someone else from serious harm and when possible, we would discuss this with you first.